Professional Legal Assistance with Employee Stock Option Issues

 Receive trustworthy employment advice from a team of skilled Pleasanton lawyers

 It is common for employers to offer employee stock options or an employee stock ownership plan (ESOP) for employees who have worked at a company for a specified period of time.
 After obtaining company stock for less than market value, the employee can then sell the shares for more than the original purchase price.
 However, if the company’s stock falls dramatically, the employee may wind up losing money, and may attempt to file a claim against the employer.
 Employment issues involving ESOPs can be complicated and difficult to remedy.
-Garcia & Gurney, ALC provides employers and employees with sound advice and experienced guidance on the full range of stock option planning issues.
+Garcia & Gurney, A Law Corporation provides employers and employees with sound advice and experienced guidance on the full range of stock option planning issues.

 What our Pleasanton employment attorneys can do for you